-GreenGeeks has a bigger mission than just simply providing web hosting, and we dig that.
+GreenGeeks has a bigger mission than just simply providing web hosting, and we like that.

-They’re not necessarily the best we’ve seen, but they do provide solid uptime and good customer support (albeit, slower-than-average page speeds).
+They’re not necessarily the best we’ve seen, but they do provide solid speed, uptime, and good customer support.

-For those reasons, you should possibly consider giving them a look.
+For those reasons, you should consider giving them a look.

 Just be aware that you’ll need to sign up for the long-term if you’d like their lowest rate.
-And that your ‘free domain’ and ‘money back guarantees’ might not be so iron-clad if you ask for a refund.
+And that your ‘free domain’ and ‘money-back guarantee’ might not be so iron-clad if you decide to ask for a refund.

 P.S.
-If you want to see hosting providers that ranked above Greengeeks, check our best performing hosts here.
+If you want to see hosting providers which rank above GreenGeeks, check our best performing hosts here.